latham7/Azure-AZ-104-Notes/README.md

 - [ ] Provide access to Azure resources by assigning roles at different scopes

-- [ ] Interpret access assignments
+- [ ] Interpret access assignments.

 ### Manage Azure Subscriptions and governance